PowerCD: AppleDesign Powered Speakers

-Along with the PowerCD, Apple released two versions of their desktop speakers: the AppleDesign Powered Speakers and the redesigned AppleDesign Powered Speakers II a year later.
-The original speakers came in Platinum gray to match Apple's desktop line, while the second generation were curvier and also came in a darker gray color designed to match the PowerBook line and PowerCD.
-Both were powered with an AC adapter and could be attached to any audio output source, with two separate inputs for the computer and an external CD player.
-Both had a headphone jack in the front of one speaker along with the volume control and an optional subwoofer connection port on some models.
+Along with the PowerCD, Apple released two models of their desktop speakers: AppleDesign Powered Speakers and redesigned AppleDesign Powered Speakers II a year later.
+The original speakers came in platinum gray to match Apple's desktop line, while the second generation were curvier and also came in a darker gray color, designed to match the PowerBook line and PowerCD.
+Both were powered by an AC adapter and could be attached to any audio output source, with two separate inputs for both a computer and an external CD player.
+Both models had a headphone jack at the front of one speaker alongside volume control and an optional subwoofer connection port on some models.